zzzKairo/Kairo-Tweaks/TERMS.md

 These Distribution Terms apply to WinTweaks Pro and any related files, source code, assets, releases, and content associated with the project.

 By downloading, accessing, using, sharing, or distributing WinTweaks Pro, you agree to these terms.

+# Important Notice

+Users should only download WinTweaks Pro from the official GitHub repository releases page.

+Any modified, reuploaded, or unofficial versions of WinTweaks Pro may contain changes or unsafe code and are not controlled by the developer.

 ## Ownership